pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

 # SI4735-Radio-ESP32-Touchscreen-Arduino
 This sketch is using the SI4735 library developed by Ricardo PU2CLR.
 The sketch is developed for running at a ESP32 WROOM-32, a 2.8 inch 240*320 Touchscreen with an ILI9341 controler and Rotary Encoder with Switch.
+For the TFT display the ESP_eSPI library is used.
+The ILI9341 config file is available.

 The manual controle of the radio is 100% done by the touchscreen and Rotary Encoder.